2023 Solar Incentives Guide for Reston, VA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you've signed a net metering agreement with your Reston utility company, they will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other places you might receive a refund equivalent to a percentage of the value.
+- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
+If you have in place a net metering agreement with your Reston utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you may get refunded a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of the cost of your solar system.
+When you think about solar incentives, you likely think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of your solar system's cost.

-To more fully understand how the ITC might apply to you, call your local Reston solar panel installer and request more information.
+To better understand exactly how much money the ITC could save you, talk to your local Reston solar panel installation expert.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
 Homeowners can now receive a credit of 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
 The credit percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
 Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.